2023 Nigerian Senate elections in Lagos State: All Progressives Congress

 After Adeola announced that he was vacating the seat, the immediate frontrunner in the primary was Musiliu Obanikoro—former Senator and former Minister of State for Defence; however, state party leadership instead backed former Deputy Governor Adejoke Orelope-Adefulire for the seat.
 However, Orelope-Adefulire did not return the primary forms and suddenly withdrew from the contest, pushing state party leadership to draft another former Deputy Governor—Oluranti Adebule—as a candidate.
 However, the deadline for candidate entry had already passed and the sudden Adebule candidacy led to controversy.
 On the primary date, results showed victory for Adebule over Obanikoro by a significant margin of 55%.
 Adebule thanked delegates in her acceptance speech and promised quality representation.
 For his part, Obanikoro walked out of the venue and later claimed that Adebule was not eligible to run in the primary.
-In an purported attempt to placate Obanikoro, Lagos APC leadership pressured its Eti-Osa Federal Constituency nominee Oyekanmi Elegushi to withdraw for Ibrahim Babajide Obanikoro—Musiliu Obanikoro's son and the runner-up in the Eti-Osa APC primary.
+In a purported attempt to placate Obanikoro, Lagos APC leadership pressured its Eti-Osa Federal Constituency nominee Oyekanmi Elegushi to withdraw for Ibrahim Babajide Obanikoro—Musiliu Obanikoro's son and the runner-up in the Eti-Osa APC primary.